Quantization for decentralized learning under subspace constraints: Decentralized learning in the presence of quantized communication

 \subsection{Related work}

 Table~\ref{table: examples of quantizers} provides a list of typical compression schemes with the corresponding quantization noise parameters $\beta^2_{q}$ and $\sigma^2_{q}$.
 By comparing the reported schemes, we first observe that the ``rand-c'', ``randomized gossip'', and ``gradient sparsifier'' do not really quantize their input.
 These methods basically map a full vector into a sparse version thereof.
-In other words, these methods assume that the non-zero vector components are represented with very high (e.g., machine) precision, and that the overall compression gain lies in representing few entries of the input vector. \cblue{For instance, under the ``rand-c'' scheme, $c$ randomly selected components of the input vector are encoded with very high precision ($32$ or $64$ bit are typical values for encoding a scalar), and then the resulting bits are communicated over the links in addition to the bits encoding the locations of the selected components.
-Such} schemes should be more properly referred to as \emph{compression operators}, rather than quantizers.
-The idea behind sparsification operators is that, when the number of vector components is large, \cblue{the gain resulting from encoding a \textit{few} randomly selected components compensates for the high precision required to represent them.} The QSGD scheme in Table~\ref{table: examples of quantizers} uses a different approximation rule.
-It assumes that the norm of the input vector is represented with high precision. \cblue{In addition to encoding the norm, this rule requires $L$-bits to encode the signs of the vector components and $L\lceil \log_2(s)\rceil$ to encode the levels.
-It} tends to be well-suited \cblue{for} high-dimensional settings where the number of components is large. \cblue{As it can be observed from Table~\ref{table: examples of quantizers}, the sparsity-based schemes and the QSGD scheme have an \emph{absolute noise} term $\sigma^2_{q}=0$.
-As explained in~\cite{lee2021finite}, neglecting the effect of $\sigma^2_{q}$ requires that some quantities (e.g., the norm of the input vector in QSGD) are represented with no quantization error.} \cblue{In comparison, the probabilistic uniform and ANQ schemes \emph{do not make any assumptions on the high-precision quantization of specific variables} and have a \emph{non-zero absolute noise} term $\sigma^2_{q}$. }
+In other words, these methods assume that the non-zero vector components are represented with very high (e.g., machine) precision, and that the overall compression gain lies in representing few entries of the input vector. {For instance, under the ``rand-c'' scheme, $c$ randomly selected components of the input vector are encoded with very high precision ($32$ or $64$ bit are typical values for encoding a scalar), and then the resulting bits are communicated over the links in addition to the bits encoding the locations of the selected components.
+Such} schemes should be more properly referred to as \emph{compression operators}, rather than \cblue{quantizers~\cite{kovalev2021linearly,lee2021finite,koloskova2019decentralized}}.
+The idea behind sparsification operators is that, when the number of vector components is large, {the gain resulting from encoding a \textit{few} randomly selected components compensates for the high precision required to represent them.} The QSGD scheme in Table~\ref{table: examples of quantizers} uses a different approximation rule.
+It assumes that the norm of the input vector is represented with high precision. {In addition to encoding the norm, this rule requires $L$-bits to encode the signs of the vector components and $L\lceil \log_2(s)\rceil$ to encode the levels.
+It} tends to be well-suited {for} high-dimensional settings where the number of components is large. {As it can be observed from Table~\ref{table: examples of quantizers}, the sparsity-based schemes and the QSGD scheme have an \emph{absolute noise} term $\sigma^2_{q}=0$.
+As explained in~\cite{lee2021finite}, neglecting the effect of $\sigma^2_{q}$ requires that some quantities (e.g., the norm of the input vector in QSGD) are represented with no quantization error\cblue{\footnote{\cblue{In particular, it is shown in~\cite[corollary~9]{lee2021finite} that the design of unbiased quantizers satisfying condition~\eqref{eq: expectation squared of the quantization noise random 1} with $\sigma^2_q=0$ using a finite number of quantization points is not feasible.}}}.} {In comparison, the probabilistic uniform and ANQ schemes \emph{do not make any assumptions on the high-precision quantization of specific variables} and have a \emph{non-zero absolute noise} term~$\sigma^2_{q}$.}